 What Is Hormone Replacement Therapy?

-Hormone replacement therapy (HRT) is a hormone treatment prescribed to women experiencing many of the symptoms related to the menopause.
+Hormone replacement therapy (HRT) is a hormone treatment prescribed to women experiencing many of the symptoms related to perimenopause – the phase leading up to menopause.
 These include hot flushes, night sweats, mood swings, vaginal dryness, and low libido.

-According to the BMJ about 1 million women in the UK use hormone replacement therapy to treat the symptoms of declining ovarian responsiveness as they enter the menopause1.
+According to the BMJ about 1 million women in the UK use hormone replacement therapy to treat the symptoms of declining ovarian responsiveness as they enter the perimenopause1.

 HRT works by replacing the hormones oestrogen and progesterone that decline as a woman transitions to the menopause.
-Taking HRT upon diagnosis of symptoms that are related to the menopause can help women better manage this phase in their life by reducing the physical and psychological symptoms of the menopause.
+Taking HRT upon diagnosis of symptoms that are related to perimenopause can help women better manage this phase in their life by reducing the physical and psychological symptoms caused by changing hormone levels.

 What Are The Benefits of HRT?

-HRT not only offers relief from menopause symptoms, but it also helps prevent diseases associated with declining hormone levels such as osteoporosis and cardiovascular disease.
+HRT not only offers relief from perimenopause symptoms, but it also helps prevent diseases associated with declining hormone levels such as osteoporosis and cardiovascular disease.

 Although the risk of developing osteoporosis and breaking a bone is low in women around menopausal age, HRT reduces the risk further as it increases the body’s level of oestrogen.